 '''

-gsProbability(k = 0, theta, n.I, a, b, r = 18, d = NULL, overrun = 0) ## S3 method for class 'gsProbability' print(x, ...)
+gsProbability(k = 0, theta, n.I, a, b, r = 18, d = NULL, overrun = 0)

+S3 method for class 'gsProbability'

+print(x, ...)

 '''

 k Number of analyses planned, including interim and final. theta Vector of standardized effect sizes for which boundary crossing probabilities are to be computed. n.I Sample size or relative sample size at analyses; vector of length k.
-See ${\tt gsDesign}$ and manual. a Lower bound cutoffs (z-values) for futility or harm at each analysis, vector of length ${\bf k}.$ b Upper bound cutoffs (z-values) for futility at each analysis; vector of length k. r Control for grid as in Jennison and Turnbull (2000); default is 18, range is 1 to 80.
-Normally this will not be changed by the user. d If not NULL, this should be an object of type $gsDesign\ returned$ by a call to $gsDesign()$ .
-When this is specified, the values of k, n.I, a, b, and r will be obtained from d and only theta needs to be specified by the user. overrun Scalar or vector of length $k-1$ with patients enrolled that are not included in each interim analysis. x An item of class gsProbability.
+See gsDesign and manual. а Lower bound cutoffs (z-values) for futility or harm at each analysis, vector of length k. b Upper bound cutoffs (z-values) for futility at each analysis; vector of length k. r Integer value (>= 1 and <= 80) controlling the number of numerical integra- tion grid points.
+Default is 18, as recommended by Jennison and Turnbull (2000).
+Grid points are spread out in the tails for accurate probability calcu- lations.
+Larger values provide more grid points and greater accuracy but slow down computation.
+Jennison and Turnbull (p.
+350) note an accuracy of $10^{-6}$ with r = 16.
+This parameter is normally not changed by users. d If not NULL, this should be an object of type gsDesign returned by a call to gsDesign().
+When this is specified, the values of k, n.I, a, b, and r will be obtained from d and only theta needs to be specified by the user. overrun Scalar or vector of length $k-1$ with patients enrolled that are not included in each interim analysis. х An item of class gsProbability.
 Not implemented (here for compatibility with generic print input).